22.6%

 By Gordon Pape, Editor and Publisher

-We created the IWB Growth Portfolio 10 years ago this month, in August 2012.
+We created the IWB Growth Portfolio in August 2012.
 It had an initial value of $10,000 and a target annual growth rate of 12%.
-Readers should keep in mind this is a high-risk portfolio, with 100% exposure to the equity markets.
+It’s a high-risk portfolio, with 100% exposure to the equity markets.
 It’s not a place for cautious investors.

 iShares US Aerospace and Defense ETF (BSX: ITA).
-As the name suggests, this ETF invests in the US defense and aerospace industry.
-We added it to the portfolio in March, based on its long-term record of profitability and the heightened tension in Europe.
-The units lost a little ground during the market turbulence of the past few months, dropping $1.61.
-We received two distributions for a total of $0.438 per unit.
+This ETF invests in the US defense and aerospace industry.
+We added it to the portfolio in 2021, based on its long-term record of profitability and the heightened tension in Europe.
+We posted a small gain of $0.67 per unit in the latest period and received two distributions for a total of $0.517 per unit.

 Alimentation Couche-Tard (TSX: ATD, OTC: ANCUF).
 Alimentation operates convenience stores in Canada, the US, and Europe.
-The stock was one of the few to gain ground during the sell-off in the first half of the year and is up $8.77 since our last review.
-The company pays a quarterly dividend of $0.11 a share.
+This stock has been a huge winner for us and continues to generate handsome profits.
+It’s up $6.93 since our last review.
+The company pays a quarterly dividend of $0.14 a share.
+We received two payments during the period.

 WSP Global Inc. (TSX: WSP, OTC: WSPOF).
 Montreal based WSP is an international engineering and design firm.
-The stock has been a big winner for us but slumped in the latest six-month period, losing $9.87 a share.
-We received two dividends totaling $0.75 per share.
+Like Couche-Tard, this stock has been a big winner for us.
+It gained $15.67 in the latest six-month period, plus we received two dividends totaling $0.75 per share.

 United Parcel Service (NYSE: UPS).
 This is the world’s largest package delivery company and is on the leading edge of new delivery technologies, especially in the healthcare sector.
-The shares lost a little ground in the latest period, dropping $3.66.
-We received two dividends of $1.52 each.
+The shares lost ground in the latest period, dropping $7.33.
+That’s the second consecutive period the shares have been down.
+We received two dividends of $1.62 each.

 Cash.
-We received interest of $14.78 on our cash holdings at EQ Bank.
+We received interest of $65.86 on our cash holdings at Saven Financial.

 Symbol | Weight